foresterorg/foresterorg.github.io/content/en/quickstart/index.md

 # Service installation

-The Forester service provides all functionality through port 8000 (HTTP) and stores some data in Postgres database.
+The Forester service is a single process with data stored in Postgres database and images in a directory.
 The recommended installation is via podman:

     podman volume create forester-pg
     podman volume create forester-img